The Discovery Path of Quark-Gluon Plasma

 While the RHIC project took 17 years to travel from the first decision to first beam, SPS took 11 years (Pb beam capability).
 However, SPS was an already built, functional accelerator.
 Moreover, the RHIC development was hindered by the need to move heavy ion activities from the US West Coast to the East Coast, by the adaptation of ISABELLE design to fit RHIC needs, and the RHIC experiments to fit ISABELLE designed experimental halls, as well as by the typical funding constraints.

 And, nobody rushed at BNL.
-Why rush if the money flows?
+Why rush if the money flows and there is no competition?
 In the late 80s and early 90s the prevailing opinion at BNL was that RHIC was invulnerable, a dream machine not to be beaten in the race to discover the new phase of matter.
-Besides, back then no one could tell what the energy threshold for QGP formation in the very heavy ion collisions would be.
+However, BNL executive should have known that back than no one could tell what the energy threshold for QGP formation in the very heavy ion collisions would be.
 The theoretical presumption made at BNL that this threshold was above the energy produced at CERN-SPS turned out to be false.

 Because data taking for the RHIC beam did not happen until early 2001, about a year after CERN announced the QGP discovery, the priority in the field of heavy ions that the US pioneered in a decisive way at Berkeley in the early 1970s passed on to CERN where a large experimental program at SPS was developed, and where, as it is clear today, the energy threshold for QGP formation in Pb-Pb collisions was within SPS reach.
 Active QGP research at LHC and SPS at CERN and at RHIC at BNL continues today.

-Having said all the above it is still not obvious how the US flagship RHIC at BNL arrived only at the research frontier in 2001 nearly 7 years after CERN started its experimental work that created the QGP announcement even before RHIC went on-line.
+Having said all the above it is still not obvious how the US flagship RHIC at BNL arrived only at the research frontier in 2001 nearly 7 years after CERN started its experimental work that created the QGP announcement even before RHIC went on-line, and 12 years after S-W and S-S collisions in my opinion also already demonstrated QGP.
 The approval of the RHIC and QGP research program was made in 1983/4, essentially in parallel with the CERN program decision.
 The RHIC collider at BNL was to be installed in an already existent tunnel using superconductive magnet technology that was already developed for the prior BNL Isabelle project.
 Experimental halls were also in place.
 To compare, at CERN situation was similar but the needs for accelerator construction far less: CERN needed a heavy ion source and first stage heavy ion accelerator.

-At a 1984 meeting when the US government DOE management offered 1990 as their forecast of the turn-key RHIC start-up, the inconvenient question was, why not in 1987 or 1988?
-Today, looking at the time-line of LEP to LHC conversion, which is an order of magnitude more complex (again, tunnel and experimental halls are reused), one must agree that the proposed RHIC schedule was realistic.
-Therefore in retrospect it seems impossible to understand why it took 16 years to turn-key off RHIC instead of 3-6 years.
+At the 1984 meeting when the US government DOE management offered 1990 as their forecast of the turn-key RHIC start-up, the inconvenient question asked was, why not in 1987 or 1988?
+Today, looking at the time-line of CERN's LEP to LHC conversion, which has been an order of magnitude more complex (again, tunnel and experimental halls are reused), one must recognize that the proposed RHIC schedule, completion around 1990, was realistic.
+And yet it took 16 years to ready RHIC instead of 3-6 years.
+One should note that John Marburger was President of Stony Brook University from 1980 until 1994, and director of Brookhaven National Laboratory from 1998 until 2001 thus in position to extract for much of this period the largest possible project pay-off for the Long Island science community.

-These questions will be studied by science historians as it is today clear that this has handed to CERN the QGP discovery opportunity.
-I can throw into this future analysis my 2 cents: I am familiar with two truly independent agencies, CERN and NASA, pursuing fundamental research programs within set budgets, choosing their own priorities within the framework of strategic political decisions that are made by those sending the money.
-Both agencies are famous for effective use of resources and timely delivery of expected outcomes.
+These questions will be studied by science historians as it is today clear that this foot dragging has handed to CERN the QGP discovery opportunity.
+I can throw into this future analysis my 2 cents: I am familiar with independent research agencies, CERN, NASA, ESA, pursuing fundamental research programs within set budgets, choosing within constraints imposed by strategic political decisions by those sending the money their own priorities.
+These agencies are famous for effective use of resources and timely delivery of expected outcomes.

 The operational models for the numerous US fundamental research laboratories as well as European national research laboratories is different.
 These labs have very limited independence.
 Even a large program that is approved is micromanaged by government offices staffed by changing administrators and other career individuals who often have other interests in mind than the speedy realization of a program they supervise; they are never held accountable and all committees I have ever seen evaluate the distributors of government financial largess as the "best" there is.
-These management weakness combines with natural desire of a laboratory that depends on its approved program to stretch the lifespan.
+These management weakness combines with natural desire of a laboratory that depends on its approved program for its lifeline to stretch the lifespan of programs.

 Research Group Race